Observation of a resonant structure near the $D_s^+ D_s^-$ threshold in the $B^+\to D_s^+ D_s^- K^+$ decay

-Exotic hadrons\footnote{Hadrons that are not classified as mesons or baryons are collectively called exotic hadrons.} play a crucial role in studies of Quantum Chromodynamics~(QCD), and provide a unique window to understand the nature of the strong force.
-Dozens of charged exotic states with hidden charm or beauty, which imply multi-quark nature, such as $Z_c(4430)^+$~\cite{Belle4430,Belle4430Jp}, $Z_b(10610)^+$~\cite{BelleZb}, $Z_c(3900)^+$~\cite{BESIII3900,Belle3900,CLOE3900}, $Z_c(4020)^+$~\cite{BESIII:2013mhi,BESIII:2013ouc}, $P_c(4450)^+$~\cite{LHCb-PAPER-2015-029,LHCb-PAPER-2019-014}, $Z_{cs}(3985)^+$~\cite{BESIIIZcs3985}, $Z_{cs}(4000)^+$~\cite{LHCb-PAPER-2020-044}, have been recently discovered by various experiments.\footnote{The inclusion of charge-conjugate processes is always implied and natural units with $\hbar=c=1$ are used throughout the Letter, unless otherwise noted.} Over the last two years, the LHCb collaboration reported three new open-charm tetraquark states, $X_{0,1}(2900)^0$~\cite{LHCb-PAPER-2020-024,LHCb-PAPER-2020-025} and $T_{cc}(3875)^+$~\cite{LHCb-PAPER-2021-031,LHCb-PAPER-2021-032}, composed of $\cquark\squark\uquarkbar\dquarkbar$ and $\cquark\cquark\uquarkbar\dquarkbar$ quarks, respectively.
-Interestingly, most of these states have masses close to thresholds of hadron pairs, which may indicate that they are hadronic molecules loosely bound by nucleon-like meson-exchange forces~\cite{molecule:2016hlt,molecule:2016jzb,molecule:6900,molecule:2900}.
-There are a number of other possible explanations, including that these particles are compact multi-quark states~\cite{tetraquark:2013lda,tetraquark:2013xfa,tetraquark:2004vq}, hadroquarkonia in which a $c\bar{c}$ core is bound to light quarks and/or gluons via chromo-electric dipole forces~\cite{hadrocc:2016dru}, or cusps produced by near-threshold kinematics involving open-charm hadrons, or other dominant processes~\cite{cusp:2011jr,cusp:2019twa}.
+Exotic hadrons\footnote{Hadrons that are not composed either of a quark-antiquark pair or of three quarks or three antiquarks are collectively called exotic hadrons.} play a crucial role in studies of Quantum Chromodynamics~(QCD), and provide a unique window to understand the nature of the strong interaction.
+Dozens of charged states with hidden charm or beauty, which imply exotic nature, such as $Z_c(4430)^+$~\cite{Belle4430,Belle4430Jp}, $Z_b(10610)^+$~\cite{BelleZb}, $Z_c(3900)^+$~\cite{BESIII3900,Belle3900,CLOE3900}, $Z_c(4020)^+$~\cite{BESIII:2013mhi,BESIII:2013ouc}, $P_c(4450)^+$~\cite{LHCb-PAPER-2015-029,LHCb-PAPER-2019-014}, $Z_{cs}(3985)^+$~\cite{BESIIIZcs3985}, $Z_{cs}(4000)^+$~\cite{LHCb-PAPER-2020-044}, have been recently discovered by various experiments.~\footnote{The inclusion of charge-conjugate processes is always implied and natural units with $\hbar=c=1$ are used throughout the Letter.} Over the last two years, the LHCb collaboration reported three new open-charm tetraquark states, $X_{0,1}(2900)^0$~\cite{LHCb-PAPER-2020-024,LHCb-PAPER-2020-025} and $T_{cc}(3875)^+$~\cite{LHCb-PAPER-2021-031,LHCb-PAPER-2021-032}, composed of $\cquark\squark\uquarkbar\dquarkbar$ and $\cquark\cquark\uquarkbar\dquarkbar$ quarks, respectively.
+Interestingly, most of these states have masses close to thresholds of hadron pairs, which may indicate that they are hadronic molecules loosely bound by deuteron-like meson-exchange forces~\cite{molecule:2016hlt,molecule:2016jzb,molecule:6900,molecule:2900}.
+There are a number of other possible explanations, including that these particles are compact multi-quark states~\cite{tetraquark:2013lda,tetraquark:2013xfa,tetraquark:2004vq}, hadroquarkonia in which a $c\bar{c}$ core is bound to light quarks and/or gluons via chromo-electric dipole interactions~\cite{Dubynskiy:2008di,hadrocc:2016dru}, or cusps produced by near-threshold kinematics involving open-charm hadrons, or other dominant processes~\cite{cusp:2011jr,cusp:2019twa}.